schleierlab/mmw-cavity-paper-analysis/README.md

     2. Create your own environment
     3. For maximum reproducibility.
         - Install `conda` (miniconda is okay) if you don't already have it.
-        - Create the analysis environment used for the analysis in the paper
+        - Create an analysis environment closely approximating the one used for the analysis in the paper (see below for departures)
           ```shell
           conda env create -f environment.yml
           ```